Bathudi Tribe

-The Bathudi or Bathuri is a community found mainly in the north western part of Odisha.
+The Bathudi or Bathuri is a community found mainly in north-western Odisha in India.
 Some Bathudis, however migrated to neighbouring states of Jharkhand and West Bengal.
 The 2011 census showed their population to be around 220,859.
 They are classified as a Scheduled Tribe by the Indian government.

 History

 The Bathudis' origin is uncertain.
-However they could be traced back the Panchpaidh (Panchpir) plateau of Mayurbhanj District and simlipal forest range.
+However they could be traced back the Panchpaidh (Panchpir) plateau of Mayurbhanj District and Simlipal forest range.
 They migrated to neighbouring areas over time.

 Culture

 The Bathudis believe that they are originated from arms of Brahma.
 A section of Bathudi society have embraced Hinduism and worship Hindu gods and goddesses.
 While they observe some of the Hindu festivals and rituals, they have kept their animist beliefs.

 They are an endogamous society with separate exogamous sections.
 Each exogamous section is called a khilli.
 More than 50 such sections have been recorded.
 Marriage within the same khilli is proscribed.
 Cousin marriage both from the paternal or maternal side is also taboo.
 Sororate marriage is practised but not strictly sanctioned by the society.
 Wedding ceremony takes place either in the house of the groom or the bride.
 Similar to a Hindu wedding, a Brahmin priest usually officiates in the ceremony.
 Marriage by service and the system of Gharjuain is prevalent among them.

 Karna Guru is an important figure in a Bathudi society.
 A Karna guru is a Baishnab Guru who initiates them with specific chants both before the start of important events such as education and weddings.

 Birth pollution is practised for nine days.
 But the mother is not allowed to enter the kitchen and touch the cooking pots for twenty one days.
 Naming ceremony of the child can happen on the ninth day or on twenty-first-day.
 The mother is prohibited from eating fish, sweets and ripe jackfruit for about two years after birth of child.
 She is, however, allowed to eat meat and leafy vegetables.

 Tradition of both burial and cremation are practised.

 Most of the Bathudis speak a dialect of Odia; a few have taken to Ho language as their mother tongue.
 Bathudis of Jharkhand speak a dialect of Hindi and use Devnagari script.
 Some of them also speak Bengali and Kudmali.